跳至主要内容

 4. Efficiency

-It’s pretty common for customer support agents to get swamped with open tickets.
-However, when an agent is efficient, they can get through more tasks quicker, which benefits the employee and their employer.
+It’s common for customer support agents to get swamped with open tickets.
+However, when agents are efficient, they can complete more tasks quickly, which benefits both the employee and their employer.

 Some major benefits of agent efficiency include: